SajedAtwa/AND101P5/README.md

 ## Notes

-This project helped me learn all about how to use APIs to connect my apps to the internet and give my apps more functionality
+This project helped me learn all about how to use APIs to connect my apps to the internet and give my apps more functionality.

 ## License